Chapter II (Ashanti album)

-Chapter II is the second studio album by American singer and songwriter Ashanti.
-It was released by Murder Inc. and Def Jam Records on July 1, 2003, in the United States.
+Chapter II is the second studio album by American singer-songwriter Ashanti.
+It was released on July 1, 2003, by Murder Inc. Records and Def Jam Recordings.
 Ashanti reteamed with Murder Inc. head Irv Gotti and producer Chink Santana to work on the album.
 Chapter II features a guest appearance by rapper Ja Rule, Chink Santana, and Gunnz.
 Critical reception towards the album was generally mixed, with critics commending the album's autobiographical lyrics, and its fun yet light nature, while other critics felt Chapter II lacked creativity and personality and relied too heavily on the formula of her debut album (2002).

-Upon its release, the album debut at number one on the US Billboard 200 chart with first-week sales of 326,000 units.
-It also reached the top ten in Canada, Switzerland, and the United Kingdom.
-Chapter II was eventually certified platinum by the Recording Industry Association of America in August 2003 and gained gold status in Japan and the United Kingdom.
-At the 46th Annual Grammy Awards, it earned Ashanti three nominations for Best Contemporary R&B Album, Best Female R&B Vocal Performance, and Best R&B Song.
-Chapter II spawned three singles, including the Billboard Hot 100 number two song "Rock wit U (Awww Baby)", the R&B ballad "Rain on Me" and "Breakup 2 Makeup (Remix)".
+Upon its release, the album debuted at number one on the US Billboard 200 chart with first-week sales of 326,000 units.
+It also reached the top 10 in Canada, Switzerland, and the United Kingdom.
+Chapter II was eventually certified platinum by the Recording Industry Association of America (RIAA).
+At the 46th Annual Grammy Awards (2004), it earned Ashanti nominations for Best Contemporary R&B Album, Best Female R&B Vocal Performance, and Best R&B Song.
+Chapter II spawned three singles, including the Billboard Hot 100 top-10 hits "Rock wit U (Awww Baby)" and "Rain on Me", as well as "Breakup 2 Makeup".